nigelhenn/CI_CD_Pipeline_Demo/README.md

 Terraform – Infrastructure as Code for provisioning AWS resources

-Docker – Containerization of application components
+Docker – Jenkins instance running on docker

 Jenkins – Automation server for building and deploying